marianafpereira/DevOps-23-24-JPE-1231845/README.md

 the current directory to the Git staging area, moving the files from the tut-react-and-spring-data-rest folder to the CA1 folder, removing the .git folder that is inside the CA1 folder, creating issues on GitHub for each task or feature that needs to be implemented, moving to the CA1 folder, running the Spring Boot application, and accessing the application by navigating to http://localhost:8080 in a web browser.
+To help you understand more follow [this link](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki#2-running-the-spring-boot-application-computer).

 The following steps set up the project repository and prepare it for further development.
 As you continue to work on the project, you will create more issues, make more commits, and create more tags to track your progress.